BastianTeufel-GTR/gtr-faq-quartz/content/index.md

 ---
-title:
+title: Welcome
 draft: false
 ---

-This is the new GTR FAQ Collection.
+Welcome to the newly setup GTR FAQ Collection

-Please check the navigation or the search box to find help.
+Please check the navigation or the search box to get help.

 > [!info]
 > The FAQ is under heavy development.
 So not everything might be available.